Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

 * Added helper function for testing Configurable mixing instance functionality.
 * Promoted service proxy helper class from IQR service server to a general web utility.
+* Update random character generator to use ``random.SystemRandom`` which, at least for Posix systems, uses a source suitable for cryptographic purposes.

 Web
 * Added endpoints IQR headless service for expanded getter methods added to